wp-plugins/folder-gallery/readme.txt

 == Changelog ==

-= 0.96 [2013-01-??] =
+= 0.97 [2013-01-??] =
-* Scripts are loaded on page with galleries
+* Scripts are only loaded on page with galleries
 * Add support for fancybox (included)
-* Add an option to change gallery 'engine' (Lightbox, Fancybox -- Lightview, when installed)
+* Add an option to change gallery 'engine' (Lightbox, Fancybox, Lightview when installed or None)
+* Misc changes

 = 0.95 [2013-01-10] =